Music: a marvel of human invention.

 “Oh!
 I’m just picking this up.” he replied.
 The girl ringed in his purchase as he shook his mind out of past thoughts.

 “That’ll be a dollar fifty!” she exclaimed, her tone clearly excitable now.
 Michael handed over a crumpled dollar and change.
-For however rare this vinyl was, most of these old funk vinyls still remained to be surprisingly cheap.
+For however rare this record was, many of these old funk vinyls still remained to be surprisingly cheap.

 “Thanks.”
 Michael said, his attention already elsewhere.

 She waved as her register dinged.
 “Of course!
 Come back real soon!”

 Michael largely ignored her upbeat attitude, but that didn’t seem to affect her much, as she seemed just as eager when the next customer approached the counter behind him.